 A key ingredient to creating mold or condensation in the roof is moist cold air.
-Wind Turbine Whirlybirds remove up to 5000m3h of cold air reducing the potential for moisture in the roof space as a result of the airflow in or out of the roof.
+WhirlyBird Wind Turbine Roof Ventilators remove up to 5000m3h of cold air reducing the potential for moisture in the roof space as a result of the airflow in or out of the roof.
 Removing stale air is also healthier for the family and also reduces the smell of the stale damp air.

 Sumner Benefits: In summer the heat build up in the roof space, and temperatures can exceed 75 degrees C. As a result, the heat in the roof can damage the plastic underlay or the Sisalation foil fitted under the roof.

 Many homes have perished, or damages foil under the roof.
 As a result, homeowners will be exposed to the potential for roof leaks in the rainy season.
-Wind Turbine Roof Ventilators will reduce the temperature in the roof by as much as 30 degrees.
+For this reason WhiryBird Roof Ventilators will reduce the temperature in the roof space by as much as 30 degrees.

 As a result, improving the internal temperature in the home.